Jordan Hasay: 2017 season

 In January, Hasay finished fourth in the Aramco Houston Half Marathon.
 Her time of 01:08:40 was a course record for an American female and the second fastest half marathon debut by an American female.

 In March, she won the Gate River Run, which also served as the U.S. national championships for 15 kilometers.

 On April 1, Hasay placed sixth in the Prague Half Marathon in a time of 1:07:55.
-She became just the third American woman to run a half marathon in under 68 minutes after Molly Huddle and Deena Kastor.
+She became the fourth American woman to run a half marathon in under 68 minutes after Molly Huddle, Kara Goucher, and Deena Kastor.

 On April 17, Hasay finished third in the Boston Marathon.
 Her time of 2:23:00 was 10 seconds behind second-place finisher Rose Chelimo, with the winner Edna Kiplagat recording a time of 2:21:52.
 Hasay's finish time was the fastest debut marathon by a U.S. woman by almost three minutes.

 On October 8, Hasay placed third in the Chicago Marathon with a finish time of 2:20:57.
 Her run also gave her a US 25k women's record, 1:22:19, surpassing Shalane Flanagan's time of 1:22:36 at the 2014 Berlin Marathon.